dmalmer/ancestor_hmm/README.md

 program does not require knowledge of the breeding structure or recombination rates of organisms being studied.
 However, recombination rates and the effective number of generations used during breeding may be supplied to better inform the model.

-This work was originally created for studying the genomes of Inbred Long-Sleep (ILS) and Inbred Short-Sleep (ILS) mice, where two out of the eight ancestor strains were unsequenced.
-The work is published in Dowell _et al._ "Genome Characterization of the Selected Long and Short Sleep Mouse Lines" _Mammalian Genome_ (2016). (doi link forthcoming).
+This work was originally created for studying the genomes of Inbred Long-Sleep (ILS) and Inbred Short-Sleep (ISS) mice, where two out of the eight ancestor strains were unsequenced.
+The work is published in Dowell _et al._ "Genome Characterization of the Selected Long and Short Sleep Mouse Lines" _Mammalian Genome_ (2016).

 ## Usage ##